Aliases for CRH Gene

 Previous GeneCards Identifiers for CRH Gene

-Corticotropin-releasing hormone is secreted by the paraventricular nucleus (PVN) of the hypothalamus in response to stress.
-Marked reduction in this protein has been observed in association with Alzheimer disease and autosomal recessive hypothalamic corticotropin deficiency has multiple and potentially fatal metabolic consequences including hypoglycemia and hepatitis.
-In addition to production in the hypothalamus, this protein is also synthesized in peripheral tissues, such as T lymphocytes and is highly expressed in the placenta.
+This gene encodes a member of the corticotropin-releasing factor family.
+The encoded preproprotein is proteolytically processed to generate the mature neuropeptide hormone.
+In response to stress, this hormone is secreted by the paraventricular nucleus (PVN) of the hypothalamus, binds to corticotropin releasing hormone receptors and stimulates the release of adrenocorticotropic hormone from the pituitary gland.
+Marked reduction in this protein has been observed in association with Alzheimer's disease.
+Autosomal recessive hypothalamic corticotropin deficiency has multiple and potentially fatal metabolic consequences including hypoglycemia and hepatitis.
+In addition to production in the hypothalamus, this protein is also synthesized in peripheral tissues, such as T lymphocytes, and is highly expressed in the placenta.
 In the placenta it is a marker that determines the length of gestation and the timing of parturition and delivery.
-A rapid increase in circulating levels of the hormone occurs at the onset of parturition, suggesting that, in addition to its metabolic functions, this protein may act as a trigger for parturition. [provided by RefSeq, Apr 2010]
+A rapid increase in circulating levels of the hormone occurs at the onset of parturition, suggesting that, in addition to its metabolic functions, this protein may act as a trigger for parturition. [provided by RefSeq, Nov 2015]

 GeneCards Summary for CRH Gene

 CRH (Corticotropin Releasing Hormone) is a Protein Coding gene.
-Diseases associated with CRH include autosomal dominant nocturnal frontal lobe epilepsy and crh-related related nocturnal frontal lobe epilepsy, autosomal dominant.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
+Diseases associated with CRH include crh-related related nocturnal frontal lobe epilepsy, autosomal dominant and autosomal dominant nocturnal frontal lobe epilepsy.
+Among its related pathways are Signaling by GPCR and Myometrial Relaxation and Contraction Pathways.
 GO annotations related to this gene include receptor binding and neuropeptide hormone activity.